blackberry/Cascades-Community-Samples/TestMqtt/README.md

 1. Minimal requirement for BlackBerry 10 Device Software is **10.2.0**
 1. Minimal requirement for BlackBerry 10 Native SDK is **10.2.0**
+1. [Mqtt library](https://github.com/blackberry/Cascades-Community-Samples/tree/master/Mqtt) 1.0.0 (also available from this GitHub repo)

 **How to Build TestMqtt**

 Simply import the project into a workspace in your NDK.
 Of course you should review the project after it's been imported; for example, paying attention to the settings in the **bar-descriptor.xml** file.

+This project makes use of the [Mqtt library](https://github.com/blackberry/Cascades-Community-Samples/tree/master/Mqtt) *libMqtt.so*.
+If you've installed the Mqtt project in the same workspace as this project then simply build the Mqtt project first, then perform a "Clean" and "Build" on this project.
+There is some logic built into the *TestMqtt.pro* file to locate and use the public header files for Mqtt and *libMqtt.so* itself.

 **But I don't want to build it myself!**